pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
 The only criticism I would have for this aspect of the KSR's satire is the lack of focus on the Northern grassroots.
 After chapter 55, which features a failed "revolution" in France, we don't see much action in the West until the implementation of the government-ordained rewilding programs in the US.
-I understand that the author wants to emphasize how unimaginable social change would be for a Westerner, but he did a much better job with India: having even the titular Ministry acknowledge it, but totally ignore its significance.
+I understand that the author wants to emphasize how unimaginable social change would be for a Westerner, but he did a much better job with India: having even the titular Ministry acknowledge it, then totally ignore its significance.
 </future>

 <future>